 Program participants also join the dynamic ELP alumni network, which has had a profound and unique impact on USJC and its mission and share close personal and professional friendships that will last a lifetime.

-The TOMODACHI Emerging Leaders Program participants attend the USJC Annual Conference and participate in a special orientation and leadership programming.
+The USJC Emerging Leaders Program participants attend the USJC Annual Conference and participate in a special orientation and leadership programming.

 - Dates: November 1-5, 2019